Egbert-Azure/sdltrs/BUILDING.md

 development library with the `mingw.tar.gz` file extension.
 It is recommended to use [MSYS2] to make things easier:

 - Get the latest version of Mingw-w64 via MSYS2, which provides up-to-date native builds of GCC, Mingw-w64, and other helpful C++ tools and libraries.
-You can download the latest installer from the MSYS2 page or use this link to the installer.
+You can use this [link](https://github.com/msys2/msys2-installer/releases/download/2022-06-03/msys2-x86_64-20220603.exe) to the installer.

 - Follow the Installation instructions on the MSYS2 website to install Mingw-w64.
 Take care to run each required Start menu and pacman command.
 - Install the Mingw-w64 toolchain (`pacman -S --needed base-devel mingw-w64-x86_64-toolchain`).
 Run the pacman command in a MSYS2 terminal.
 Accept the default to install all the members in the `toolchain` group